adzcai/rlbook/README.md

 They are often introduced in terms of "knobs that you can turn to improve the model", but this doesn't really accurately describe them at all.

+### PG

+Many students found this unit the most complex.